-What Is Title Insurance?
+What Is Title Insurance On A House?

-Any number of things can spoil your legal ownership of a property and make a title “bad,” from code violations to legal complications.
+Many scenarios can cause a title problem, which can also spoil your legal ownership of a property and make a title “bad,” from code violations to legal complications.
 You could, for instance, discover after purchasing a property that the seller does not actually have any legal claim to it or that another party is disputing their claim.

 - Conflicting ownership claims, such as will complications and similar disputes

 - Outstanding lawsuits, liens and other encumbrances against the property that invalidate the seller’s legal claim